Molecular diversity as a biosignature: Mapping sample dissimilarities across origins

+We apply the framework to a curated, deliberately heterogeneous dataset of amino-acid assemblages spanning terrestrial, extraterrestrial, and experimental contexts.
+Biotic assemblages comprise environmental amino-acid distributions shaped by biological signatures in microbial cultures, marine and estuarine sediments, and fossilized biota.
+Abiotic assemblages include meteoritic and asteroidal materials, simulated icy-moon analog profiles, and laboratory-synthesized materials reflecting early Solar System and prebiotic chemistry.
+Across categories, samples encode distinct combinations of source chemistry, alteration history, preservation regime, and analytical extraction methodology.
+Sample origin and context are summarized in Supplementary Table~1, pairwise dissimilarities are shown in Extended Data Fig.~1, and the per-sample uncertainty models are listed in the Supplementary Information.

-We group the samples into three categories: “biotic,” “abiotic,” and “mixed.”
-The “biotic” category includes modern and ancient terrestrial assemblages with a confirmed or inferred biological origin.
-The “abiotic” category consists of synthetic, simulated, and uncontaminated extraterrestrial samples, with no evidence of biological input.
-The "mixed" category includes meteorites with possible terrestrial contamination and terrestrial samples where both biotic and abiotic contributions are plausible.
+Biotic samples are labeled by the dominant biological source: MIC denotes microbially derived distributions, EUK denotes eukaryotic material, and MIX denotes mixed-source environmental organics, where contributions cannot be attributed to a single source (for example, sediments containing both microbial and detrital inputs).
+Abiotic samples are labeled by provenance: meteorites and returned asteroidal materials use standard carbonaceous chondrite group tags, and U denotes ureilite-hosted assemblages.
+When profiles were measured using multiple extraction techniques, we considered the total hydrolyzable amino acids (THAA): all amino acids released through hydrolysis, whether originally free or polymer-bound.
+This provides a more complete inventory than free amino-acid measurements alone.
+The compiled dataset is intended to capture robust distribution-level patterns rather than artifacts of specific environments, ages, or analytical protocols.
+Samples are grouped into three categories: biotic, abiotic, and mixed.
+The biotic category includes modern and ancient terrestrial assemblages with confirmed or inferred biological origin.
+The abiotic category comprises synthetic, simulated, and uncontaminated extraterrestrial samples with no evidence of biological input.
+The mixed category includes meteorites with possible terrestrial contamination and terrestrial samples where both biotic and abiotic contributions are plausible.

-To assess dissimilarity between samples, we compute pairwise distances between their evenness curve distributions, quantified with $Z$-scores: the likelihood that two samples originate from the same distribution, expressed in units of standard deviations under a normal distribution (see Methods for a detailed derivation).
-Two self-consistent clusters emerge, and are visualized in Figure~\ref{fig: result_glycine}a.
-The first contains samples of predominantly biotic origin: modern and ancient sediments from depositional and hydrothermal contexts,\cite{king1972amino, klevenz2010concentrations, fuchida2015concentrations, wei2022variability} Precambrian fossil-bearing rocks,\cite{schopf1968amino} Jurassic stromatolites,\cite{ballarini1994amino} and Cretaceous fossils.\cite{mccoy2019ancient, saitta2024non}

-The second, smaller cluster consists of explicitly abiotic samples, including well-preserved carbonaceous chondrites and a return sample from asteroid Ryugu.\cite{martins2007indigenous, parker2023extraterrestrial, Glavin2025} Not clustered within this group are samples from asteroid Bennu,\cite{Glavin2025} the meteorite Asuka~12236,\cite{glavin2020asuka} and a synthesis experiment (Kebukawa~UPLC) that produced simple amino acid mixtures from formaldehyde, ammonia, and glycolaldehyde at 150$^\circ$C,\cite{kebukawa2017one} which appear as statistical outliers.
-Bennu is exceptionally glycine-rich, well beyond levels observed in other carbonaceous chondrites,\cite{Glavin2025} possibly due to low-temperature alteration in ammonia-bearing fluids.\cite{Glavin2025} Asuka is also glycine-rich, but likely reflects primitive preservation rather than secondary processing.\cite{glavin2020asuka}